 Welcome to the LTC-1, a new touch controller for Ableton Live.
 Built with Lemur and Max for Live, the LTC-1 provides control for Live’s transport functions and more including looping, cues, and jumping, and also global commands like quantize, tempo, and adding/deleting tracks.
 You will also find a channel strip for controlling volume, pan, sends, and mute/solo/arm for the currently selected track in Live.

 Have you ever wanted a drum kit laid out differently on the keys or pads of your MIDI controller?
 The Drum Mapper Max for Live device lets you do this quickly and easily.
-Simply play the key or pad you want to assign a sound to and then adjust that note’s MIDI output in the Drum Mapper’s interface.
-In a just a few minutes you can re-assign every sound in the kit to the key you want it on.
-Once the new mapping is complete, you can then save it as a preset.
-Create a drum map for each hardware/software combination in your studio and load that preset into Drum Mapper when you need it.
+Simply play the key or pad you want to assign a sound to and then adjust the note’s MIDI output either directly from the software or pressing a pad or key on the controller.
+In a just a few minutes you can re-assign every sound in a drum kit and start playing it the way you want it.
+Once the new mapping is complete, you can also save it as a preset for future use.
+Create a drum map for each drum hardware/software combination in your studio and load up the preset as needed.
 Now you can play drum kits the way you want instead of the way some software developer decided.
-Check out the video below for a walkthrough on how to remap a drum kit with Drum Mapper.
+Drum Mapper requires Ableton Live 9 and the Max for Live add-on to run.

 Advanced touch control for Traktor has arrived.
 Based around five pages covering EQ, FX, BPM, Cues, and Looping, the Mixer template has everything needed to mix.
 Just load this into your iOS or Android tablet and step into the future of mixing.